openmpf/openmpf-components/python/ClipDetection/README.md

 | `CLASSIFICATION`                 | The classification returned from the CLIP model with the highest similarity.
 | `CLASSIFICATION CONFIDENCE LIST` | A list of the highest confidences returned by the model.
 The number of confidences is specified by `NUMBER_OF_CLASSIFICATIONS`.
 | `CLASSIFICATION LIST`            | A list of the classes with highest confidence returned by the model.
 The number of classes is specified by `NUMBER_OF_CLASSIFICATIONS`.
+| `FEATURE`                        | When `INCLUDE_FEATURES` is true, this detection property is set to the value of the base64-encoded version of the image feature vector.

 # Custom Templates